Will Credit Card Companies Lower Your Interest Rate if You Ask?

 What Is a Good Interest Rate on a Credit Card?

 Some might say that a good interest rate on a credit card is anything other than that figure.
-Others might have a particular lower number in mind that they saw advertised by a given financial institution.
+Others might have a particular lower number in mind that they saw advertised by a certain financial institution.

 Understanding Your Credit Card Company